EOSIO/eosio.forum/README.md

 #### Action `status`

-Record the status for the following `account`.
-If the `content` is empty, the action will remove the previous status.
-Otherwise, it add a status entry for the `account` using the `content` received.
+Record a status for the associated `account`.
+If the `content` is empty, the action will remove a previous status.
+Otherwise, it will add a status entry for the `account` using the `content` received.

 ##### Parameters

-- `account` (type `account_name`) - The status' account
+- `account` (type `account_name`) - The account to add a status to
 - `content` (type `string`) - The content associated to the status

 ##### Rejections